 — Mariel Myers (@producermariel) May 1, 2018

 VR is not new, but it has grown and improved in recent times to show some exciting new applications to engage sports fans worldwide.
 We have looked at some examples of applications which bring sports fans closer to the action.
 With new platforms and applications emerging, the social and technological barriers for VR adoption are beginning to break down.
-This opens up incredible opportunities for sports clubs to engage with fans around the world and even to create social VR experiences many miles from the stadiums.
+This opens up incredible opportunities for sports clubs to engage with fans around the world and even to create social VR experiences across the globe.
 VR will continue to improve and recreate the atmosphere and excitement of sports and will open new markets and ideas in the future.
 I would love to hear your thoughts on this article, or read part 3 of this series on esports and fan engagement.